Helen Sarakinos - Executive Director

 Natasha began managing REAP's Farm to School Program in August 2013.
 She runs the weekly REAP Snack Program and works closely with the Madison Metropolitan School District Food and Nutrition Department to increase and promote district purchasing of locally-grown fruits and veggies.
 Originally from Gloucester, Massachusetts, Natasha grew up romping the oceanside but has come to love the countryside almost as much.
 After attending college in Rhode Island, Natasha moved to Madison for graduate school, studying local and sustainable food systems at UW-Madison.
 She believes that the health of both our children and our farmers is crucial and loves that farm to school bundles the interests of students, families, farmers, communities, and environments.
 In her spare time, she likes growing things, throwing things, the outdoors, and good company.

-Emily Latham - Farm to School Program Coordinator
+Ross Cohen - Farm to School Program Coordinator